FThompsonBrowes/FT_devsite/_projects/Tableau_API d3.md

   /*This line renames the Tableau data field from "selGoC" in the workbook to use "Funding Source" as the name of the filter on the website.*/
   <label for="selGoC">Funding Source:</label>
   <select id="selGoC" name="GoC">
   /*The following are the three filter options in Tableau.
-Again the default options in the Tableau workbook of "All, 0, 1" are not helpful to the reader.
-This renames all the defaults to useful labels in the filter drop-down that will appear on the website.*/
+Again the default options in the Tableau workbook of "All, 0, 1" are not helpful to the reader.*/
+  /*This renames all the defaults to useful labels in the filter drop-down that will appear on the website.*/
   <option value="">All</option>
   <option value="1">Government of Canada</option>
   <option value="0">Other Funding</option>